szerpadiaz/Leona/README.md

 # LeoNao
-The LeoNao Da Vinci project is a student project in the Humanoid Robotic Systems lecture of the TUM.
+*LeoNao Da Vinci* is a student project in the Humanoid Robotic Systems lecture of the TUM within the Winter Semester 2022/23.

 ###  Students of Group A:
 * Sergio Zerpa